RoboSnow/arduinoCode/README.md

     - All controls are toggle buttons
     - forward = both motor toggles pressed (both motor LEDs on)
     - turn = only the right or left motor toggle pressed (only one motor LED on)
     - Lights turn on and off via the "light" toggle (lights LEDs on or off)
     - Plow toggle turns plow LEDs on or off (plow LEDs on or off)
+- The Yukita page provides information about Yukita.
+    -    IP address is synced via code to the controller device as well as the code version
+    -    Curret time can be found on the same page
+    -    current battery life of controller can also be found

 ## Manifest:
-Incompassing files
+Incompassing files:
-- Arduino2.touchosc
+- Arduino3.touchosc
     - TouchOSC Layout
-- ArduinoOSC_Test2.ino
+- ArduinoOSC_Test3.ino
     - The Arduino code
-- Yukita_Diagram_V0.2.0.png
+- Yukita_Diagram_V0.3.0.png
-- Yukita_Diagram_V0.2.0.fzz
+- Yukita_Diagram_V0.3.0.fzz
 - COPYING.md
     - Licensing file
 - README.md